jiyagdoss-tech/AI_Phishing_Shield/README.md

 JSON response and rendered results
 ```

-The main analysis route is `POST /api/analyze`.
-The Flask route accepts JSON, form data, or an uploaded file, invokes `PhishingDetectionEngine`, saves the result, and returns a JSON response for the analyzer page.
+The three analysis routes are `POST /api/analyze` (email), `POST /api/analyze-sms` (SMS), and `POST /api/analyze-url` (website URL).
+Each route accepts JSON (or, for email, form data or an uploaded file), invokes the matching `PhishingDetectionEngine` method, saves the result, and returns a JSON response for its analyzer page.

 ## Technology Stack